gulaj/Frends.Community.Email/README.md

 #result[ReadEmail][0].BodyText
 ```
 ## ReadEmailFromExchangeServer
-Read emails from exchange server with or without attachements
+Read emails from exchange server with or without attachements.

+This task can be only used on legacy (Windows) agent, because Microsoft.Exchange.WebServices.NETStandard does not implement all needed APIs on .Net standard.

 ### Server settings